ganesh-prabakaran/Vehicle_Detection_And_Tracking/Writeup.md

 ### Histogram of Oriented Gradients (HOG)

-Below is a display of the training images - Vehicle and Non Vehicle and corresponding HOG transformed values.
-Based on visual inspection on HOG transformation on various color spaces, I finally concluded that 'Y' channel of YUV color space showed better pattern compared to other channels/color spaces which yielded better result as well.
+First step, I performed visual inspection on HOG transformation on various color spaces.
+After a complete analysis on all color spaces, I felt that 'Y' channel of YUV color space showed better pattern compared to other channels/color spaces.
+This inturn yielded better result as well.

 After many trials, I narrowed down to the below combination of parameters which produced better accuracy.
 * orient = 9  # HOG orientations